DIPlib/diplib/doc/src/releases/linux_release.md

 * No Python interface
 * Build with BioFormats
 * Build with Matlab R2018b
+* Matlab R2021b install has problems with root rights in display, use `xhost` line
 * Matlab R2018b requires g++-8
 * FFTW has no recent apt-package and must be build
 * compile FFTW with THREADS for DOUBLE *and* FLOAT